Laserfiche/lf-api-client-core-dotnet/README.md

   You could also just run with GitHhub actions and the JSON file is handled automatically.
 - tests/unit contains unit tests.
 You can run them locally without any setup.
 It will also be run when you make a PR.

+For more detailed documentation, see the Laserfiche Developer [site](https://developer.laserfiche.com/guide_oauth-service.html).

 ## How to contribute
 Technically you could use any editors you like.
 But it's more convenient if you are using either Visual Studio Code or Visual Studio.
 Here is a few useful commands for building and testing the app.